Mike The Pike Productions, Inc. (OTC: MIKP) to Withdraw Most Recent Form 10 Submission in Favor of Resubmitting Form 10 to include Audited Financials Toward Becoming SEC Fully Reporting and Effect Pink Current with OTC Markets

 IG: ArowanaMedia

-About Mike The Pike Productions (OTC: MIKP), Arowana Media Holdings and Mike The Pike Entertainment
+About Mike The Pike Productions MIKP, Arowana Media Holdings and Mike The Pike Entertainment

 Mike The Pike Productions is a publicy traded media holdings company operating through its subsidiary Arowana Media Holdings, Inc. (www.ArowanaMedia.com), a fan-owned entertainment studio focused on IP Acquisitions, Development and Production, and building a diverse portfolio of IP for the entertainment marketplace.
 It does this via its flagship subsidiary, Mike the Pike Entertainment, LLC, which will acquire, incubate and develop IP which can then be used to complement horizontally integrated subsidiaries focused in Film/Television/Streaming, Publishing, Software/Gaming, esports, AR/VR, Web3, Metaverse, and Artificial Intelligence.